An ecommerce replatforming guide

-An ecommerce platform won’t solve all your operational challenges
+An ecommerce platform won’t solve all your operational challenges.

 First, start by defining the scope of your technology and operational challenge.
-Do you need an end-to-end omni-channel package that lets you sell through multiple channels, manage orders and fulfilment and provide business intelligence data/reports?
+Do you need an end-to-end omni-channel package that lets you sell through multiple channels, manage orders and fulfillment and provide business intelligence data/reports?
 Or do you need a hard-hitting ecommerce platform to fit within a wider systems architecture landscape?

 So it’s important to be clear on your project scope before considering eligible platforms.
 If you don’t know the ‘art of the possible’, I highly recommend working with an experienced ESA (Enterprise Solution Architect) to assess your business model and recommend an optimal systems landscape to align with your operational needs and growth plans.
 With the systems landscape defined, it’s much easier to assess which ecommerce platforms are relevant.